wacncontent/CustomizeTool/output/articles/storsimple/storsimple-configure-web-proxy.md

 2. You then enable the configured web proxy settings via Windows PowerShell for StorSimple cmdlets.

-After the web proxy configuration is complete, you can view the configured web proxy settings in both the Microsoft Azure StorSimple Manager service and the Windows PowerShell for StorSimple.
+After the web proxy configuration is complete, you can view the configured web proxy settings in both the Windows Azure StorSimple Manager service and the Windows PowerShell for StorSimple.

 After reading this tutorial, you will be able to:

 - Configure web proxy by using setup wizard and cmdlets
 - Enable web proxy by using cmdlets
-- View web proxy settings in the Management Portal
+- View web proxy settings in the Azure Management Portal
 - Troubleshoot errors during web proxy configuration